‘This Is Us’ Spoilers: Jack’s Death Gets More Obvious As Season Finale Nears

 — Sterling K Brown (@sterlingkb1) March 8, 2017

 As for Jack’s possible “death,” the promo part of This Is Us “What Now” episode virtually revealed the cause as to how Jack might have died.
-Jack’s death likely happened when he called his daughter Kate (Chrissy Metz) and decided she’s right that he should work on his marriage with Rebecca (Mandy Moore), who was in Cleveland for a tour and is two hours away.
+Jack’s death likely happened when he called his daughter Kate (Chrissy Metz) and decided that she’s right that he should work on his marriage with Rebecca (Mandy Moore), who was in Cleveland for a tour and is two hours away.
 Cue the fumbling of keys, which he dropped as well, as he heads to his car.
-The scene ends just before we see how Jack “dies,” and then Kate admits to Toby (Chris Sullivan) that her father’s death is all her fault.
-Then comes the promo back again, and we see Jack’s car full of beer cans.
-With him drunk and behind the wheel, it’s as if we already know what happened, and his death is imminent.
-Frustratingly, the episode ends, and it’s as if we know what happened, BUT we really don’t.
+The scene ends just before we see how Jack “dies” and then Kate admits to Toby (Chris Sullivan) that her father’s death is all her fault.
+Then comes the promo back again and we see Jack’s car full of beer cans.
+With him drunk and behind the wheel, it’s like we already know what happened and that his death is imminent.
+Frustratingly, the episode ends and it’s like we know what happened BUT really don’t.

-So the question is, did Jack’s car crash?
+So the question: did Jack’s car crashed?

 Unless the last episode would reveal that, there’ll be no knowing how Jack really died in This Is Us.
-We had plenty of spoilers to go by from previous episodes, but not one has proved that Jack death was due to a car crash, although it was the most likely theory given the scene from the “What Now?” episode.
+We had plenty of spoilers to go by from previous episodes, but none has proven that Jack death was due to a car crash although it was the most likely theory given the scene from the “What Now?” episode.

-In a recap, Entertainment Weekly highlighted the most heart-wrenching moments of This Is Us Season 1 Episode 17 and provided the spoilers on how Jack died.
-It all started with William’s “fun-eral” that was both devastating as it is fun; complete with balloons, fedora hats, M&Ms disguised as pills, a pink microphone, and a boom box.
+In a recap, Entertainment Weekly highlighted the most heartwrenching moments of This Is Us Season 1 Episode 17 and provided the spoilers on how Jack died.
+It all started with William’s “fun-eral” that was both devastating as it is fun complete with balloons, fedora hats, M&Ms disguised as pills, a pink microphone and a boom box.

-One of the highlights of This Is Us “What Now” episode is the exchange between Jack and Kate showing a heartwarming bond between father and daughter.
+One of the highlights of This Is Us “What Now” episode is the exchange between Jack and Kate showing a heartwarning bond between father and daughter.

 Kate: Are you and mom alright?